ozkyhatice/ozkyhatice/README.md

 ## 👩‍💻 About Me

-- 🎓 Software Engineering Student at Istinye University
+- 🎓 Software Engineer
-- 💻 Currently studying at 42 Türkiye
+- 💻 42 Türkiye
 - 🌱 I'm passionate about developing innovative solutions
 - 🚀 Always eager to learn new technologies